PayPal

 4. Follow PayPal's messaging and placement rules to highlight the Pay Later feature at all stages of the purchase.

-In Solidgate HUB and Guide
+In Solidgate Hub and Guide

 webhooks,